 Luxury cars have always played a marginal role in the market compared to more affordable family cars, yet there’s a luxury vehicle in almost every segment conceivable.
 Despite the fact luxury cars range from compact to flagship these days, they only make up about 6% of the U.S. car market as a whole.
 Mercedes-Benz, Lexus, and BMW lead the sales in the U.S. among luxury car brands with more than 300,000 units pushed per year, while Audi comes in fourth with north of 200,000 models sold.
 Demand for small luxury cars has dropped together with demand for luxury SUVs and flagship full-size cars.
 At the same time, it has increased for mid-size cars, all remaining crossovers and SUVs (especially mid-size ones), and premium sports cars.
 But what is the best luxury vehicle 2018 has to offer?

 To each his own would probably be the most diplomatic of answers.
 Then again, diplomacy isn’t really our forte.
 That’s why we’ve consulted a number of prominent auto industry-related sources in order to compile this list of 10 luxury vehicles we deem the best.
 While finalizing the scores, I’ve decided to limit the list to one model per manufacturer.
 Otherwise, it would be heavily populated by Germans and I would be forced to use words like beschleunigung, allradantrieb or Auspuffkrümmer.
 And I hate using words like beschleunigung, allradantrieb and Auspuffkrümmer.
 Joking aside, the 10 following vehicles are some of the best luxury cars in the world right now.

-If you’re looking for newer rides we’ve now released the Best Luxury Vehicles of 2019
+If you’re looking for newer rides we’ve now released the Best 2020 Luxury Cars.

 Which 2018 Luxury Cars Live Up To The Hype?